 What will you gain from the online Diploma in Social Innovation?

-- The skills and tools necessary to become a change maker, either as a new entrepreneur, or within an existing organization;
+- The skills, tools and inspiration necessary to become a change maker, either as a new entrepreneur, or within an existing organization;

-- An understanding of some specific tools used by social entrepreneurs to shape and grow their organization;
+- Domination of specific tools used by social entrepreneurs to shape and grow their organization;

-- Better awareness of the different ways to make your social venture financially sustainable;
+- Awareness of options to make your social venture financially sustainable;

-- Tools to create a culture of creativity and innovation, both personally and on an organizational level.
+- The ability to create a culture of creativity and innovation, both personally and on an organizational level.

 - A diploma from the Centre of Executive Education at the University for Peace, established by the UN General Assembly;

-- The opportunity to be part of a network of global leaders;
+- Become part of a network of global leaders;

 - Cutting-edge courses structured by a Harvard Graduate School of Education alumnus;